Dunspixel/tdxpower/README.md

 # tdxpower
-This is my (currently incomplete) analysis of the assembly code used to calculate Power in Tetris DX, plus a calculator which recreates it.
+This is a Python script which calculates Power in Tetris DX (both for single games and overall profile) and an analysis of the assembly code used in the game.
+It currently only works for Marathon and Ultra modes, as the additional 40Lines logic has not yet been analysed/implemented.

 It's my first time trying to analyse and reverse-engineer assembly code, so I'm not very good at it.

 If you'd like to read the analysis, please start with 6E97_calculate_power.asm, then refer to the helper functions and the infodump when you get to them.
 For the time being, most of the analysis is in the infodump which I intend to tidy up and add to the assembly code comments later.

 I hope this makes sense to people who know GB assembly better than me!

-Note: There's some extra logic for 40Lines mode which I haven't looked into yet.
-I will implement this later.

 ## Calculations
 These calculations are run after you press A on the Game Over screen.
 If there is a celebratory cutscene, the calculations will run after the cutscene ends.